ashleefv/BeeNestABM/README.md

 ### Stochastisticity

+The starting positions and velocities are generated from a distribution, thus they will be different for each simulation.
+The transition from active to inactive states or vice versa is updated stochastically at each time step.
+The velocity is updated from a sampled distribution with a probability velocityPerturbationMightAcceptProb for accepting an updated velocity outside of a window of velocityPerturbationAlwaysAccept fraction around the currentVelocity.
+The randomWalkAngle is a stochastic change within +/- perturbationAngle from the current directional heading.

 ### Observations
+Bee coordinates are plotted, and animations of the bee movements over time can be shown as simulation output to visualize spatial distributions over time.
+Additional statistics are gathered based on the means over all time steps and all bees for the following calculated metrics (calculateSummaryStatistics.m): activity (moving or not), distance to other bees, distance to nest structures, distance to the social center of the nest, and portion of time spent on the nest.

 ## Initialization
+To use a sample bumblebee colony as the starting population of bees with experimentally observed nest structure layout and initial positions, run either optimizerShellSpatial.m or localSensitivity.m described below in the Main files section with colonyNumber = 1.
+The initial states for the x- and y-coordinates for each bee are sampled from a normal distribution that was fitted to the colony 1 data.
+The initial velocity states for the bees are randomly sampled from a Weibul distribution fitted to the colony 1 data.
+The initial activity states are assigned based on the proportion of the entire experiment duration (1 hour) that bees in colony 1 were active or inactive. exposure_state may be switched between "pre" and "post" to denote a control population and one experimentally observed population with a individuals in cohorts of control, very low exposure, and significant sublethal exposure.
+The positions of the brood and full and empty food pots are set based on the colony 1 observed locations.
+The transition probabilities and the environmental stimuli weight were estimated from experimental data for the colony.

+To customize a simulation, run modelBeeScript.m.
+The user can specify the nest chamber sizes, the number of bees, the number of simulation replicates, the fraction of bees that are "treated" or exposed to the pesticide, the fraction of the domain uniformly covered by nest structures in a central zone, the spacing between the nest structures in the central occupied zone, the environmental stimuli weights for untreated and for treated bees, and the number of time steps for the simulation.

 ## Input data

+The empirically-driven simulation files (see Main files section below) use experimental observations of a colony to populate the initial conditions.
+The transition probabilities or "motion parameters" from parameterEstimates.csv and the empirically-based velocity distribution are needed to update properties dynamically during the simulation.

 ## Submodels

+The file rules.m and its dependent files contain all the submodels for the agent-based model.
+These are summarized in the Process overview and scheduling section above.
+Users are referred to the comments imbedded within rules.m for details  of the submodels.
+The submodels are designated using the MATLAB commenting section notation %%.

 ## Main files

+### Empirically-driven simulation

 * inSilicoExp_Working.m.
     Script to adjust input parameters for spontaneous and social transitions between